 - Install an SEO plugin.
 SEO plugins come in handy when optimizing your site for search engines, and there are many beneficial plugins that can help your efforts, including Yoast SEO and SEO Press.

-- Check and fix broken links.
+- Fix broken links.
 Before you launch your Divi website, you need to check if there are any broken links that you’ve missed.
-This goes for both, your internal and external links.
 Fixing broken links helps you improve the UX of your site and improve search rankings in the process.

-- Add schema markup to your content.
+- Add schema markup.
 That will let search engines know what your content is about and will help them present the content in SERPs in a much more user-friendly manner.

-- Examine the UX, which is also important for higher SERP rankings.
+- Improve the UX.
 Google puts user experience as a key ranking factor, and thus, it makes complete sense to focus on delivering better UX with your new website.

 9. Maintain Legal Compliance

 Within every industry, there are rules, laws, and regulations that you must respect and follow.
 Thus, it’s more important than ever to ensure a complete legal compliance and respect consumers and the area that you operate in.
 Focus on the following: